geoopt/geoopt/README.rst

 Citing Geoopt
 ~~~~~~~~~~~~~
-If you find this project useful in your research, please kindly add this bibtex entry in references.
+If you find this project useful in your research, please kindly add this bibtex entry in references and cite.

 .. code::